lostsoul63b/NFL2K5-Resurrected/README.md

 ---------
 # ESPN NFL 2K5 Resurrected - Installation

-### If you have already installed v1 of our mod, you only need to download the latest version.
+### If you have already installed v1 of our mod, you only need to download the latest fix pkg.

 ## Available Releases
 | Platform | Version | GSDx Plugin | Release Date  | Release Notes | Download | Tutorial |